IntegralEd/rl-platform/shared/docs/apr-15-human-ux-review.md

 - [x] Note any new issues discovered during review
 - [x] Lead decisions on folder restructuring
 - [x] Handle quick file renames through IDE
+- [x] Always save files after making changes (unsaved changes are lost if tab is closed)
+- [x] Look for the dot indicator in tabs to identify unsaved changes
+- [x] Verify 'M' appears in file tree after saving to confirm git tracking
+- [!]
+ENABLE AUTO-SAVE: Open Cursor CLI and enable auto-save setting

+🛑 STOP AND READ: Don't close any tabs until you've saved all changes!
+Enable auto-save in Cursor CLI to prevent data loss.

+## Cursor Save/Sync Behavior Notes
+- Changes in editor are not written to disk until explicitly saved
+- Unsaved changes show as a dot next to the file tab name
+- Closing a tab with unsaved changes will lose those changes
+- Git cannot see changes until they are saved to disk
+- 'M' indicator in file tree confirms changes are saved and tracked
+- Always save before git operations to ensure changes are tracked
+- Multiple unsaved files can cause confusing git states
+- Save one file at a time to maintain clear git history

 ## Today's Process
 1. AI proposes code change